hihaar/fce-issue-tracker/README.md

 # fce-issue-tracker
-Issue tracker for FlyConnectEFF platform
+Issue tracker for FlyConnectEFF platform.

+This is **not** a code repo